ertogrul/watson-jam/1-WatsonStudioWorkshop/3-VisualRecognitionLab/README.md

 You don't have to save this API key.
 For simplicity just click OK button and API key will be created for you.

-Leave memory allocation as it is.
+Leave memory allocation as they are.
-Now you need to choose again the region of your organization.
-When you do so, your spaces will show up like on the screen below.
-Choose newly created space and hit the 'Next' button.
+Now you need to choose again the region of your organization, and just created space.
+Now hit the 'Next' button.

  ![image-w3-10](../../images/w3-10.png)